 Emoji starter.
-Using emoji characters students have to work out what the lesson will be about.
-This is a short, snappy starter that acts as a hook and allows students to make links between the emojis and the subject content, linking to lesson outcomes.
+Using emoji characters pupils have to work out what the lesson will be about.
+This is a short starter that acts as a hook and allows pupils to make links between the emojis and the subject content, linking to lesson outcomes.
 This can be emojis connected to the lesson or used in a ‘dingabt’ style to get students thinking!

 Emoji think and link!

-Give students a series of emojis and they have to either annotate or answer how each emoji is connected to the topic.
-Here is my example below, withevery emoji is connected to the topic, the Black Death!
+Give pupils a series of emojis and they have to either annotate or answer how each emoji is connected to the topic.
+Here is my example below, with every emoji is connected to the topic – the Black Death!

-Emojis are a great way for students to reflect on the lesson and self assess.
-As well as the emoji exit tickets students could have their answers/exit tickets/reflections on a post it and stick it on the emoji of their choice.
-Students can also use the emojis for self assessment in a similar way to the traffic light RAG colours.
+Emojis are a great way for pupils to reflect on the lesson and self assess.
+As well as the emoji exit tickets pupils could have their answers/exit tickets/reflections on a post it and stick it on the emoji of their choice.
+Pupils can also use the emojis for self assessment in a similar way to the traffic light RAG colours.
 The example below is a subject specific self evaluation, helping students identify their strengths and areas for improvement in a simple way.
 This is also very useful for the teacher and can help with future planning and differentiation.